 Yet, to this day, the most evocative place of Verdi, thanks to the important work of recovery and restoration begun in 2013, does not fail to touch the numerous visitors at the thought of the triumphant goals achieved by the composer.
 Verdi, however, never forgot his own origins and, in 1863, wrote: “I was, am and always will be a peasant from Roncole.”
 On the front of the house, a commemorative plaque from 1872 reminds us that the marquises Pallavicino, who were the owners, wanted the house to stay as it was.
 Over time, other commemorative plaques have been put up.
 One in particular should be recalled; that given by the poor of Roncole who were helped by the Maestro (1901).
 In 1913, the centennial of his birth, a bronze bust by G. Cantù was placed in the small garden in front of the house.

-Reduced “B” € 3.00 (for ACI-SyC members – schools in cultural trips – free for accompanying teachers)
+Reduced “B” € 3,00 (for schools in cultural trips – free for accompanying teachers)

 Combined ticket Birthplace, Verdi Theatre and Casa Barezzi

-Verdi Tourist Card holders are entitled to the reduced ticket at the Places of Verdi in Busseto and at the Museo del Violino in Cremona
+Verdi Tourist Card holders are entitled to the reduced ticket at Verdi’s museums.

 Via della Processione, 1, 43011 Roncole Verdi PR, Italia

 Tel.
 0524.801331 – 0524.92487